pyvoxel/pyvoxel/docs/source/user_guide.rst

 =========================

-Given the multiple different orientation conventions used by different image formats and libraries, reformatting medical images can be difficult to keep track of. voxel simplifies this by introducing an unambiguous convention for image orientation based on the RAS+ coordinate system, in which all directions point to the increasing direction.
+Given the multiple different orientation conventions used by different image formats and libraries, reformatting medical images can be difficult to keep track of.
+Voxel simplifies this by introducing an unambiguous convention for image orientation based on the RAS+ coordinate system, in which all directions point to the increasing direction.